How to Choose a Rehab Center

 While in rehabilitation, patients will frequently participate in group therapy.
 The size of the therapy sessions should be small so that therapists can give appropriate attention to each of the participants.
 If the group is too big, the patient’s needs might not be met.
 Group sessions should ideally have no more than 10 participants.
 If the group size exceeds that number, more than one therapist should be present.

-They don’t allow bad habits
+They don’t allow bad habits.

 A rehabilitation center should not allow its patients to continue bad habits.
-Patients should not be permitted to constantly browse social media, for example, and the continued use of addictive substances should be severely restricted.
+Patients should not be permitted to browse social media, for example, constantly, and the continued use of addictive substances should be severely restricted.
 Reputable treatment centers will put the kibosh on old habits and help patients actively develop new, healthy habits.

 Clean, safe facilities

-First-hand accounts are a great way to better understand the treatment center and its therapy methods.
+First-hand accounts are a great way better to understand the treatment center and its therapy methods.
 See what people are saying by reading reviews online and watching testimonials on the center’s website.
 Some problematic recovery centers might fake reviews by writing them, so videos are always preferred.

 Family and friends should be able to visit patients on a limited basis.
-Sometimes, treatment centers that are trying to deceive people might claim that family members are not allowed at the facility.
-They likely don’t want to get caught doing a poor job treating patients, so they simply keep visitors away.
+Sometimes, treatment centers trying to deceive people might claim that family members are not allowed at the facility.
+They likely don’t want to get caught doing a poor job treating patients, so they keep visitors away.
 Check their visitor policy before selecting a treatment center.